elecfreaks/learn-en/microbitKit/smart_cutebot/cutebot+AI lens/cutebot_case20.md

 ![](./images/cutebot-pk-11.png)

-We need to add a package for programming the AI lens kit.
+We need to add a package for programming the [AI Lens](https://www.elecfreaks.com/elecfreaks-smart-ai-lens-kit.html) kit.
 Click “Extensions” in the bottom of the drawer and search with “https://github.com/elecfreaks/pxt-PlanetX-AI” in the dialogue box to download it.

 ![](./images/cutebot-pk-12.png)